Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Pathway Tools Use Cases

 Pathway Tools extends the paradigm of genome analysis.
 After traditional analyses such as gene calling and gene function prediction are performed by external software packages, Pathway Tools provides additional computational genome analyses that layer additional information above the traditional genome annotation.
 Pathway Tools predicts the operons of the organism.
 It predicts the metabolic pathways of the organism.
 It also predicts which genes in the organism code for missing enzymes in the predicted metabolic pathways, thus using pathway information to predict additional gene functions.
 See Section~\ref{sec:creating} for more details.

 \Ssection{Analysis of Omics Data}

-Pathway Tools provides three genome-scale viewers for animated visualization of omics datasets in the context of the full metabolic network \cite{PToolsOverview06}, full transcriptional regulatory network, and full genome (see Sections~\ref{sec:cellov}--\ref{sec:genov} for more details).
-It also provides enrichment analysis and SmartTable-based analysis of omics data.
+Pathway Tools provides a variety of tools for visualization and analysis of omics data sets, including the Omics Dashboard~\cite{DashGene17} and three genome-scale viewers for animated visualization of omics data sets in the context of the full metabolic network \cite{PToolsOverview06}, full transcriptional regulatory network, and full genome.
+It also provides enrichment analysis and SmartTable-based analysis of omics data, as well as several pathway-based tools.
+See Section~\ref{sec:omics} for more details.

 \Ssection{Quantitative Metabolic Flux Modeling}

 The MetaFlux module of Pathway Tools supports development and execution of steady-state metabolic flux models for individual organisms and organism communities from PGDBs.
 MetaFlux supports a {\em literate modeling} approach that makes metabolic flux models highly accessible to and understandable by scientists.